By Michael d’Estries and SkillPointe Editorial Team

 For decades, earning a bachelor’s degree has been seen as the golden ticket to achieving the American Dream, a kind of cure-all checkbox that guarantees economic success.

-The reality is far less rosy for recent graduates.
-According to a recent National Association of Colleges and Employers (NACE) salary survey, the general average salary for college graduates is about $50,000 per year.
+The reality is far less rosy for many graduates.
+According to a recent National Association of Colleges and Employers (NACE) salary survey, the average salary for college graduates is about $50,000 per year.
 The average student loan debt?
 A staggering $37,693.

-Below are just a few skilled trade jobs across the U.S. that are both in high demand and feature a median salary above $50,000 — no four-year college degree required.
+There are so many jobs and industries to consider, but which ones make the most money?
+Below are just a few skilled jobs across the U.S. that are both in high demand and feature a median salary above $50,000.
+Learn more about how to enter each field and discover trade school programs that pay well once you qualify for entry-level work — no four-year college degree required!

 Plumber (Salary: $56,117*)